FanYiwei98/Lifetime_Imaging/README.md

 # MATLAB Lifetime Imaging and Analysis

-This MATLAB script is designed for lifetime imaging analysis of time-series fluorescence data.
-It processes a sequence of TIFF images, performs noise filtering, selects Regions of Interest (ROI), and computes the lifetime of the fluorescence signal using different fitting methods.
+This MATLAB script is designed for lifetime imaging analysis of time-series luminescence data.
+It processes a sequence of TIFF images, performs noise filtering, selects Regions of Interest (ROI), and computes the lifetime of the luminescence signal using different fitting methods.
 The output includes a lifetime map, statistical analysis of the lifetime distribution, and an interactive plot for data exploration.

 ## Features
 - **Noise Filtering**: Removes pixels with intensity below a user-defined threshold.